ahinrichs/DoorsignEPD-pcb/README.md

 Pin8/IO32/ADC4/TOUCH9.
 Haven't used it yet.
 Maybe for a touch wakeup or status LED.

+Display connector pin assignment is identical to the Waveshare hat connector.

 Rev A1 PCB can be ordered e.g. via aisler.net: https://aisler.net/p/HSIWEKKI

 Components needed in addition to PCB: